top of page

 Let’s work together to build resilience, reclaim well-being, and advocate for meaningful institutional change.

-As a healthcare worker or a healthcare student, you can join private groups hosted on this website, closed for the public, discussing issues with fellow healthcare workers or students affecting your mental health.
+As a healthcare worker or a healthcare student, you can join private discussion boards (more groups to follow soon) hosted on this website, closed for the public, discussing issues with fellow healthcare workers or students affecting your mental health.
 Discover that you are not alone!